github/incubator-airflow/README.md

 - Fix `bail.` button onclick action to redirect correctly to the DAG page
 - Fix too many notifications bug that would call the on failure notification callback on every scheduler loop https://github.com/github/airflow-sources/issues/2712

+Every change from our fork to the original project can be checked by comparing the changes from our `github/incubator-airflow/gh-1.10.9` with the open source project `apache/airflow:1.10.9`.
+For example [link](https://github.com/apache/airflow/compare/1.10.9...github:gh-1.10.9?expand=1)